Bristol Rovers F.C.–Swindon Town F.C. rivalry

 The fixture between Bristol Rovers and Swindon Town is a local football rivalry, sometimes referred to as a West Country derby or M4 Derby.

-The distance between Bristol to Swindon is just under 35 miles, and both clubs are situated in the South West region of England.
+The distance between Bristol to Swindon is under 35 miles, and both clubs are situated in the South West region of England.

 History

 The first meeting between the clubs was in a friendly match held in Swindon on 24 October 1891.
 Swindon beat Rovers (known at the time as Eastville Rovers) 5–2, and just under two months later they met for a second time, drawing 2–2.

-Having been in the same division in only two seasons out of 13 between 1993 and 2006, the clubs would then be in the same division for the next six seasons in a row, even being promoted (League Two in 2007) and relegated (League One in 2011) at the same time.
+Having been in the same division in only two seasons out of 13 between 1993 and 2006, the clubs would then be in the same division for the next six consecutive seasons, even being promoted (League Two in 2007) and relegated (League One in 2011) at the same time.